17 out of 18 people found this review helpfulwrite a review of this game

 The game has an overwhelming amount of characters, each with a well-developed background and importance to the plot.
 The smaller quests - personal stories of the characters - are organically woven into the main plot, and every character brings with him a piece to the puzzle that will be solved only at the end of the game.
 Fei is easily one of the most complex video game characters ever, and most of the supporting characters are interesting, colorful, and varied.

-Xenogears is not exactly all story and no gameplay.
-The experienced developers managed to invigorate traditional Japanese RPG gameplay with some interesting ideas.
-During regular battles, you can perform various combos by pressing square or triangle buttons instead of simply attacking.
-If you cancel one of the combo attacks, you "save" a point for your next turn, and can unleash a more powerful and devastating combo.
-The really original part of the gameplay, however, is gear combat, where your characters fight while piloting large mechs.
+The one interesting aspect of the gameplay is gear combat, where your characters fight while piloting large mechs.
 Nearly a half (or perhaps more) of the game's dungeons can be accessed only with gears.
 Gear combat doesn't work the same way as hand-to-hand battles and requires different tactics.
 Your gigantic armored suits can't level up, and you upgrade them only in shops or at certain points of the game.
 They also lose fuel each time they attack.
 Gear combat can therefore get quite tricky, especially during the last portion of the game and the final battles, where fuel is precious and you have to think about preserving it all the time.

-The BadXenogears has quite a few serious gameplay-related issues.
-For starters, its system is nowhere as flexible as in Final Fantasy games.
+For starters, the game's system is nowhere as flexible as in Final Fantasy games.
 Characters have neither pronounced class traits nor allow any kind of free-form customization; they automatically learn some fairly meaningless spells when they level up, and that's it.
 They can execute and store combo moves, but this never surpasses the level of a harmless gimmick because no tactical thinking is required: the game is too easy.
 On-foot combat is generally utterly forgettable, not in the least due to its disproportionally low difficulty; gear battles are a bit better, especially in the later stages.
 But overall, there is almost no challenge in the game.

 Finally, the ambitious story of Xenogears is not all good.
 First of all, like with most anime-influenced narratives, one should take it cum grano salis.
 An example is the determination of the Japanese to include "cute" characters in every story.
 Personally, I didn't "hate" Chu-Chu as much as many other people seem to have; but I can understand how annoying such characters and similar instances can be for someone who expects serious treatment of very risky material.
 Unfortunately, said material is often handled with irksome nonchalance.
 Biblical topics are being thrown around with next to no coherence, and the developers' comprehension of religions is revealed as roughly matching the ravings of a confused adolescent who has just discovered the romance of mythologized philosophy from a book written by a nineteen-century amateur.
 Basically, it's all a giant mess, albeit one the writers clearly tried to infuse with creativity.